Gen Z healthcare in 2025: Expectations & trends

 How to leverage social media & microaesthetics for Gen Z-oriented product marketing?

 Social media is an important part of Zoomers’ online presence, and, as mentioned before, a source of health advice.
 How can companies leverage them to market healthcare products?
-There’s plenty of “traditional” ways to promote a product with social media: content showcasing product benefits, tutorials or demos, collaborating with influencers, or running contests and giveaways.
+There are plenty of “traditional” ways to promote a product with social media: content showcasing product benefits, tutorials, or demos, collaborating with influencers, or running contests and giveaways.

 However, let’s discuss one specific aspect that has shaped post-Covid social media but is not that obvious: micro-aesthetics.